abaker178/api-challenge/README.md

 UCSD Data Science Bootcamp - API Homework

 ## Purpose
-Build practice and confidence in working with apis, matlibplot, pandas, and Jupyter Notebook.
+Build practice and confidence in working with apis, matlibplot, pandas, python, and Jupyter Notebook.
 This project is fictional and for academic purposes.

 ## Premise
 Prove how the weather changes as one moves closer to the equator.